cwliu007/mirt_bd/README.md

 We also need specify the priors for `delta` and `tau`. `E1` and `D1` are temporary variable to construct the half-Chauchy prior for `alpha`.

-Notice that the NIMBLE code for the LNM is similar in logic, so omitted.
+Given that the logic behind the NIMBLE code for the LNM is similar, it has been omitted.